rockwillck/SmilesDB/paper/paper.md

 ]
 ```

 Some fields may not always exist in every JSON object, though an empty object will never be returned in the array.
-There can be up to 10 fields, as seen in \autoref{fields}.
+There can be up to 10 fields, as seen in \autoref{tbl:fields}.

-Table: JSON object field types in return array from SmilesDB. \label{fields}
+Table: JSON object field types in return array from SmilesDB. \label{tbl:fields}

 | Field              | Description                             |
 |--------------------|-----------------------------------------|